qig123/pdf_trans/mybook/Part II_ Core Issues in Language Design/Chapter 6_ Control Flow.md

 ![Figure 6.4 Jump table...](images/page_291_vector_484.png)
 *Figure 6.4 Jump table to control branching in a case statement.
 This code replaces the last three lines of Figure 6.3.*

-### The “code” at label T in that ﬁgure is in fact an array of addresses, known as a

-### jump table.
-It contains one entry for each integer between the lowest and highest

-### values, inclusive, found among the case statement labels.
-The code at L6 checks

-### to make sure that the controlling expression is within the bounds of the array (if

-### not, we should execute the others arm of the case statement).
-It then fetches

-### the corresponding entry from the table and branches to it.
+The “code” at label T in that ﬁgure is in fact an array of addresses, known as a *jump table*.
+It contains one entry for each integer between the lowest and highest values, inclusive, found among the case statement labels.
+The code at L6 checks to make sure that the controlling expression is within the bounds of the array (if not, we should execute the others arm of the case statement).
+It then fetches the corresponding entry from the table and branches to it. ■
-■

 ***Alternative Implementations***